 How to Use Our CD Calculator for CD Laddering?

-Long-term CDs are a good investment strategy to earn more because they leverage the higher interest rates associated with longer CD terms while periodically returning your investment.
+Long-term CDs are a good investment strategy for earning more because they leverage the higher interest rates associated with longer CD terms while periodically returning your investment.
 It is also called CD laddering.
 In a CD ladder, you invest in CDs of varying lengths, such as a one-year CD, a two-year CD, and a three-year CD.

 Once your deposits mature, you can reinvest the funds for the next term.
 Thus, you can always withdraw your funds within a year.
 However, the remaining amount is deposited and locked in long-term CDs.
 By doing this, you earn better rates.